 An identification committee reviews the profiles and makes recommendations regarding levels of service.
 Click here for more information on Levels of Service.

-Students are formally identified in the fall of third, fourth or fifth grade.
+Students are formally identified in third, fourth or fifth grade.
 Students in grades K-2 are informally identified using anecdotal evidence to participate in appropriate levels of service.
 Click here for more information on Levels of Service.